-*NEW* September 2018: International PhD students will pay the same tuition rates as a Domestic student.
+Effective September 2018: International PhD students will pay the same tuition rates as a Domestic student.

 Detailed tuition accounts are available through your online Student Center account.

-Most students can expect to receive minimum annual funding to cover the cost of tuition which could include (pending eligibility) a Western Graduate Research Scholarship (WGRS), Graduate Teaching Assistantship (GTA); as well as a stipend supplied by their supervisor grant account (GRA).
+Most students can expect to receive minimum annual funding to cover the cost of tuition which could include (pending eligibility) a Western Graduate Research Scholarship (WGRS), Graduate Teaching Assistantship (GTA); as well as a stipend supplied by their supervisor's grant account (GRA).
 Students are guaranteed funding for the following periods of time (if academic progression and eligibility requirements are met)